ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

 Refresh the **Database Explorer** and view the contents of trucks:

 ![Lab2_16](/assets/hello-hdp/Lab2_16.png)

 #### 2.4.5 Enter Hive Shell

 If you want to try running some of these commands from the Hive Shell, follow the following steps from your terminal shell (or putty if using Windows):

-i.  `ssh root@127.0.0.1 -p 2222`
-    Root password is hadoop

-ii.  `su hive`

-iii.  `hive`

-Starts Hive shell and now you can enter commands and SQL
+i.  `ssh root@127.0.0.1 -p 2222` Root password is hadoop ii.  `su hive` iii.  `hive` Starts Hive shell and now you can enter commands and SQL iv.  `quit;` Exits out of the Hive shell.

-iv.  `quit;`

-Exits out of the Hive shell.

 ### Step 2.5: Review Hive Settings <a id="review-hive-settings"></a>

 #### 2.5.1 Open Ambari Dashboard in New Tab

-Open the Ambari Dashboard in another tab by right clicking on the Ambari icon
+Open the Ambari Dashboard in another tab by right clicking on the Ambari icon:

 ![Lab2_17](/assets/hello-hdp/Lab2_17.png)

 #### 2.5.2 Open Hive Settings

 Go to the **Hive page** then select the **Configs tab** then click on **Settings tab**:

 ![Lab2_18](/assets/hello-hdp/Lab2_18.png)